Sounov/MetapopulationSynchrony/README.md

 # MetapopulationSynchrony

-Codes and algorithm used for generating results of submitted manuscript by S. Marick et al.
+Codes and algorithm used for generating results of manuscript "Species extinction and revival in metapopulation under synergistic effects of dispersal and climate fluctuations" by S. Marick et al.

 % File Basin of attraction